 Every database has a port number and that must be open in Firewall.

-💡 We do not use standard derby port, instead we use 51527
+?
+We do not use standard derby port, we use 51527

-Our next job is to set following information to every terminal.
-Here is our default settings.
+Our next job is to set the following information for every terminal.
+Here are our default settings.

 - DB type: apache derby server